Estonian Studies

 How is the tuition fee reduction awarded?

-To receive the discount, the student must submit an application using the prescribed form no later than 5 September.
-You can find the application form HERE.
+To receive the tuition fee reduction, admitted students must submit an application using the prescribed form no later than 5 September.
+Applications may be submitted after the admission process.

 Additional Funding Opportunities